 Look back at time … before our birth.
 In this way Nature holds before our eyes the mirror of our future after death.
 Is this so grim, so gloomy?
 (Lucretius 1951)

-On the first interpretation, the ending of life is not bad, since the only thing we could hold against it is the fact that it is followed by our nonexistence, yet the latter is not objectionable, as is shown by the fact that we do not object to our nonexistence before birth.
+On one interpretation, the argument is this: the ending of life is not bad, since the only thing we could hold against it is the fact that it is followed by our nonexistence, yet the latter is not objectionable, as is shown by the fact that we do not object to our nonexistence before birth.
 So understood, the symmetry argument is weak.
-Our complaint about death need not be that the state of nonexistence is ghastly.
-Instead, our complaint might be that death brings life, which is a good thing, to an end, and, all things being equal, what ends good things is bad.
-Notice that the mirror image of death is birth (or, more precisely, becoming alive), and the two affect us in very different ways: birth makes life possible; it starts a good thing going.
-Death makes life impossible; it brings a good thing to a close.
-As Frances Kamm (1998) emphasizes, we do not want our lives to be all over with.
+It would have some force for someone who thought initially that death puts us into a state or condition that is ghastly, perhaps painful, but that need not be our complaint.
+Instead, our complaint might be that death precludes our having more good life.
+Notice that the mirror image of death is birth (or, more precisely, becoming alive), and the two affect us in very different ways: birth makes life possible; if a life ends up being good for us, birth starts a good thing going.
+Death makes further life impossible; it brings a good thing to a close.

-Perhaps Lucretius only meant to argue that the death state is not bad, since the only thing we could hold against the death state is that it is nonexistence, which is not really objectionable, as witness our attitude about pre-vital nonexistence.
-So interpreted, there is a kernel of truth in Lucretius' argument.
+Perhaps Lucretius only meant to argue that being dead is not bad, since the only thing we could hold against it is our nonexistence, which is not really objectionable, as witness our attitude about pre-vital nonexistence.
+So interpreted, there is a kernel of truth in Lucretius’s argument.
 Truly, our pre-vital nonexistence does not concern us much.
-But that is because pre-vital nonexistence is followed by existence.
-Nor would we worry overly about post-vital nonexistence if it, too, were followed by existence.
+But perhaps that is because our pre-vital nonexistence is followed by our existence.
+Perhaps we would not worry overly about our post-vital nonexistence if it, too, were followed by our existence.
 If we could move in and out of existence, say with the help of futuristic machines that could dismantle us, then rebuild us, molecule by molecule, after a period of nonexistence, we would not be overly upset about the intervening gaps, and, rather like hibernating bears, we might enjoy taking occasional breaks from life while the world gets more interesting.
 But undergoing temporary nonexistence is not the same as undergoing permanent nonexistence.
-Unlike the former, the latter entails death in the fullest sense.
-What is upsetting is the death that precedes post-vital nonexistence — or, what comes to the same thing, the permanence of post-vital nonexistence—not nonexistence per se.
+What is upsetting might be the permanence of post-vital nonexistence—not nonexistence per se.